 - Amsterdam Acrylic Ink

-Continue reading for more details about inks and miniature painting, or skip ahead to the review of the top 15 inks!
+Continue reading for more details about inks and miniature painting and the review of the top 15 inks!

 What’s the difference between “inks” and “washes”?

 When comparing “inks vs. washes” you need to know that the line is blurry.